Donald J. Devine: Government

+Devine was an OPM advisor under the first Trump administration.

+Politics

-After leaving government he became a top advisor to Senate Majority Leader Bob Dole from 1988 to 1996 and later to publisher Steve Forbes between 1998 and 2000.
-Devine was fired from the 1988 Dole campaign over a bitter dispute with campaign Chairman William Brock.
-As president of Donald Devine Company he has been an advisor to the National Republican Senatorial Committee, the National Republican Congressional Committee and many candidates for political office.
-He has been a Republican nominee for Congress and for state comptroller in Maryland.
+After leaving government, Devine became adviser to Senate Majority Leader Bob Dole from 1988 to 1996.
+He was fired from the 1988 Dole campaign over a dispute with campaign Chairman William Brock.

+From 1998 to 2000, Devine was adviser to Steve Forbes.

+As president of Donald Devine Company he has been an adviser to the National Republican Senatorial Committee, the National Republican Congressional Committee and many candidates for political office.
+He has been a losing Republican nominee in Maryland for a congressional district in 1994 and for state comptroller.